AlizaibWEBdev/tictactoe/README.md

-Tic Tac Toe Game in React.js
+# tic tac toe in react
 This is a simple implementation of the classic Tic Tac Toe game built using React.js.
 The game features a clean and intuitive user interface, allowing players to easily start a new game, place their moves on the board, and view the results of each game.

 Getting Started